-What are the benefits of using social media?
+What are the benefits of social media for teenagers?

 Being socially connected is very important for the psychological development of your child, and in this day and age, the online environment is where they get a lot of this.
 By connecting with others through social media, your child could:

 - develop better social skills

 - feel less isolated

 - learn about new cultural and societal ideas and issues

 - be creative and share their own ideas with friends

 - be better equipped to be active citizens in society

 - develop real world skills to help them become more independent

 - learn about world events and current affairs outside of their immediate environment.